Sure is quiet out there.

-- Optimize your older content by updating it, linking to it from newer posts, promote it again on social media, or add additional content and visuals.
+- Optimize your older content by updating it, linking to it from newer posts, promoting it again on social media, or adding additional content and visuals.

 - Try your hand at crafting highly shareable infographics.
 If your ideas can be represented in visual form, infographics can help your ideas spread.